JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/project_setup/index.md

 ![step14](./steps/step14.png)

-I am going to provide a little more meta information to my docs like title, description, version etc.
+I am going to provide a little more meta information to my docs like title, description, version, etc.

 Let me save it and refresh.
-You can see that title, description and version has been updated.
+You can see that title, description and version have been updated.

 ![step15](./steps/step15.png)